Bat Out of Hell II: Back into Hell: 1993 special limited edition

-Alongside the original version a two disc special edition was released, containing a foldout poster and a bonus disc containing three live tracks, which can also be found as B-sides to the "I'd Do Anything for Love (But I Won't Do That)" singles.
+Alongside the original version a two-disc special edition was released, containing a foldout poster and a bonus disc containing three live tracks, which can also be found as B-sides to the "I'd Do Anything for Love (But I Won't Do That)" singles.

 This was produced by Meat Loaf and recorded and mixed by David Thoener.
 It was recorded in New York, NY in July 1993.

 2002 deluxe edition

 A two-disc "deluxe edition" was released by MCA on June 25, 2002.
 The first disc contains the remastered original album, while the second contains several radio edits and remixes.
-It was presented as a foldout double-disc set enhoused in a slipcase, with an extensive booklet with liner notes and rare photographs.
+It was presented as a foldout double-disc set housed in a slipcase, with an extensive booklet with liner notes and rare photographs.
 AllMusic suggest that although the album deserves the attention, "the extra disc of material is [not] worth the time of anyone outside of fanatics... it doesn't really offer any revelations, curiosities, or an interesting listen for anybody else (and it may not be that interesting to those collectors, either)."

 2006 2CD/1DVD collector's edition

-In 2006, a three disc collector's edition was released by Virgin/EMI.
+In 2006, a three-disc collector's edition was released by Virgin/EMI.
 The first disc contains the original album remastered and the second a live version of the original Bat Out of Hell album plus "I'd Do Anything for Love (But I Won't Do That)", compiled from the various B-sides from the album's singles.

 The tracks were recorded live in New York during July 1993, except "For Crying Out Loud" which was recorded live in the United States in 1994.
 Live arrangements by Meat Loaf and the Neverland Express featuring Patti Russo as lead female vocalist.
 Tracks 1-6 and 8 were recorded and mixed by David Thoener, and the audio was remastered by Peter Mew with Nigel Reeve at Abbey Road Studios, London.